Minimum Rectilinear Polygons for Given Angle Sequences: Introduction

 Several authors have explored the problem of realizing a turn sequence.
-Culberson and Rawlins~\cite{cr-socg85} and Hartley~\cite{h-dpgas-IPL89} described algorithms that, given a sequence of exterior angles summing to $2\pi$, construct a simple polygon realizing that angle sequence.
-Culberson and Rawlins' algorithm, when constrained to~$\pm 90^\circ$ angles, produces polygons with no colinear edges, implying that any $n$-vertex polygon can be drawn with area approximately $(n/2-1)^2$.
-However, as Bae et al.~\cite{bos-abrpr-ISAAC12} showed, the bound is not tight.
+Culberson and Rawlins~\cite{cr-socg85} and Hartley~\cite{h-dpgas-IPL89} described algorithms that, given a sequence of exterior angles summing up to~${2\pi}$, construct a simple polygon realizing that angle sequence.
+Culberson and Rawlins' algorithm, when constrained to~${\pm 90^\circ}$ angles, produces polygons with no colinear edges, implying that any~$n$-vertex polygon can be drawn with area approximately~${(n/2-1)^2}$.
+However, as Bae et al.~\cite{bos-abrpr-cgta19} showed, the bound is not tight.
 In his PhD thesis, Sack~\cite{Sack84} introduced label sequences (which are equivalent to turn sequences) and, among others, developed a grammar for label sequences that can be realized as simple rectilinear polygons.

-Vijayan and Wigderson~\cite{VijayanWigderson85} considered the problem of efficiently embedding \emph{rectilinear graphs}, of which rectilinear polygons are a special case, using an edge labeling that is equivalent to a turn sequence in the case of paths and cycles.
+Vijayan and Wigderson~\cite{VijayanWigderson85} considered the problem of drawing \emph{rectilinear graphs}, of which rectilinear polygons are a special case, using an edge labeling that is equivalent to a turn sequence in the case of paths and cycles.

-In graph drawing, the standard approach to drawing a graph of maximum degree~4 orthogonally (that is, with rectilinear edges) is the topology--shape--metrics approach of Tamassia~\cite{t-oeggm-SICOMP87}: \begin{enumerate*}[label=(\arabic{*})] \item Compute a planar(ized) embedding; \item compute an \emph{orthogonal representation}, that is, an angle sequence for each edge and an angle for each vertex; \item \emph{compact} the graph, that is, draw it inside a bounding box of minimum area. \end{enumerate*} Step~(3) has been shown to be NP-complete by Patrignani~\cite{p-ococ-CG01}.
-Note that an orthogonal representation computed in step~(2) is essentially an angle sequence for each face of the planarized embedding, so our problem corresponds to step~(3) in the special case that the input graph is a simple cycle.
+In graph drawing, the standard approach to drawing a graph of maximum degree~$4$ orthogonally (that is, with rectilinear edges) is the topology--shape--metrics approach of Tamassia~\cite{t-oeggm-SICOMP87}: \begin{listArabic} \item Compute a planar(ized) embedding, that is, a circular order of edges around each vertex that admits a crossing-free drawing; \item compute an \emph{orthogonal representation}, that is, an angle sequence for each edge and an angle for each vertex; \item \emph{compact} the graph, that is, draw it inside a bounding box of minimum area. \end{listArabic} Step~\ref{tamassia:drawing} is NP-hard\footnote{Patrignani~\cite{WADS99Titto} claimed that Step~\ref{tamassia:drawing} is APX-hard for planar graphs.
+He has, however, withdrawn his claim~\cite{PrivComTitto}, so it is still open whether this step admits a PTAS.} for planar graphs as shown by Patrignani~\cite{p-ococ-CG01}.
+For non-planar graphs, it is even inapproximable within a polynomial factor unless~${\runtimeclass{P}=\NP}$ as shown by Bannister et al.~\cite{bannister12}.
+Note that an orthogonal representation computed in step~\ref{tamassia:angle_seq} is essentially an angle sequence for each face of the planarized embedding, so our problem corresponds to step~\ref{tamassia:drawing} in the special case that the input graph is a simple cycle.